 - Wear clothing that reduces the risk of skin exposure.

 - Exposure to mosquitoes is most common during the early morning.
 Some species bite during the day, especially in wooded or other shaded areas.
 Avoid exposure during these times and in these areas.
 Make sure that your doors and windows have tight-fitting screens to keep out mosquitoes.

 - Eliminate all sources of standing water on your property, including flowerpots, old car tires, rain gutters and pet bowls.

 You also can help DHEC track West Nile virus by submitting dead blue jays, crows, house sparrows, and house finches for testing.

-DHEC is currently accepting submission of birds through Nov.
-30, 2017.Instructions on how to safely pick up and transport a bird to the closest DHEC local county health department or Environmental Quality Control office is available online at scdhec.gov/birdtesting .
+DHEC accepts submission of birds from March 15th until November 30th every year.Instructions on how to safely pick up and transport a bird to the closest DHEC local county health department or Environmental Quality Control office is available online at scdhec.gov/birdtesting .